sibasina1985/My-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Sina Mehdizadeh is a postdoctoral fellow at the Toronto Rehabilitation Institute.
-His research interests include neuromechanics of human locomotion.
+I am a postdoctoral fellow at the Toronto Rehabilitation Institute.
+My research interests include neuromechanics of human locomotion.